 The safest and most commonly climbed of St Lucia’s iconic twin peaks, Gros Piton is great for getting a little active on your St Lucia holiday.
-There are many guided tours available and, if you’re up for the challenge, you’ll take a four-hour climb to nearly 3,000 feet above sea level and you’ll be rewarded with unbeatable views across Soufriere, Vieux Fort and other Caribbean islands beyond St Lucia.
+There are many guided tours available and, if you’re up for the challenge, you’ll take a four-hour climb to nearly 3,000 feet above sea level.
+The reward?
+Unbeatable views across Soufriere, Vieux Fort and other Caribbean islands beyond St Lucia.

-Pack your flippers and head to Anse Mamin, Jalousie Plantation Beach (also known as Sugar Beach) or Anse Chastanet for some of the best snorkelling in St Lucia.
-The water here is super-clear, and the reefs teem with all sorts of marine life, from octopus and turtles to moray eels, lobsters, puffers and hundreds of fish species.
-If you’re keen to take a PADI course and experience some of the best scuba diving in St Lucia, check out Scuba St Lucia.
+Pack your flippers and head to Anse Mamin, Jalousie Plantation Beach or Anse Chastanet for some of the best snorkelling in St Lucia.
+The water here is super-clear, and the reefs are bursting with all sorts of marine life to discover, from octopus and turtles to moray eels and puffers.
+If you’re keen to take a PADI course and get fully trained up, check out Scuba St Lucia to start the process.

 Take yourself over to Castries, the capital of St Lucia, to get a taste of local life.
-See Derek Walcott Square, named after the Nobel Prize-winning author, step inside the Basilica of the Immaculate Conception to soak up some culture.
-Then, head to Castries Market to feast your eyes – and eventually stomach! – on a glorious array of local produce, from coconuts and soursop to Dasheene and plantain and there are plenty of opportunities to try local Caribbean food.
-The craft market is a great place to pick up souvenirs, local cocoa and spices for experimenting with back home.
+See Derek Walcott Square, named after the Nobel Prize-winning author, and step inside the Basilica of the Immaculate Conception to soak up some culture.
+Then, head to Castries Market to feast your eyes – and eventually stomach! – on a glorious array of local produce, from coconuts and soursop to Dasheene and plantain.
+The craft market is also a great place to pick up souvenirs, local cocoa and spices for experimenting with back home.

-Whether you like to tuck into a sugary bar daily or prefer your chocolate in hot cocoa form, a visit to the Rabot Estate is a must.
-Book the Tree-to-Bar tour to explore the plantation and learn about St Lucia’s revered cocoa bean and take their Bean-to-Bar experience to try making some St Lucian chocolate for yourself.
-At the Boucan restaurant, cacao gazpacho, cacao nib-infused chicken and indulgent desserts like the Rabot Chocolate Lava all feature on its delectable menu.
+Whether you like to tuck into a sugary bar daily or prefer your chocolate in hot cocoa form, a visit to Rabot Estate is a must.
+Book Hotel Chocolat’s Tree-to-Bar tour to explore the plantation and learn about St Lucia’s revered cocoa bean.
+You’ll then enjoy their full Bean-to-Bar experience as you to try making some St Lucian chocolate for yourself.
+At the Boucan restaurant, cacao gazpacho, cacao nib-infused chicken and indulgent desserts like the Rabot Chocolate Lava all feature on its delectable menu – come hungry!

 Set off early and walk to the lookout point of Pigeon Island National Park, a ‘living museum’ of St Lucia’s military history.
-Now separated from mainland St Lucia via a causeway, it was once inhabited by the Arawaks and Caribs and was later occupied by the French settler ‘Jambe de Bois’ in the 1500s, Today, you will discover the ruins of Fort Rodney, a strategic fort built by the British in the 18th Century, before taking in jaw-dropping panoramas from the peak.
+Now separated from mainland St Lucia via a causeway, it was once inhabited by the Arawaks and Caribs but was later occupied by the French settler ‘Jambe de Bois’ in the 1500s.
+Today, you can discover the ruins of Fort Rodney, a strategic fort built by the British in the 18th Century, before taking in jaw-dropping panoramas from the peak.

 Liven up your Friday night by heading to the ‘Jump Up’ in Gros Islet.
-This local street party on Bay Street is a key event that many locals look forward to each week and the streets come alive with rum shacks and stalls selling freshly barbecued meat.
-Go early to enjoy the best St Lucia food, or if you want to join the most serious partygoers, get there after 10pm when the DJs really get going, entertaining the crowds into the early hours.
+This local street party on Bay Street is a key event that many locals look forward to each week, seeing the streets lined with rum shacks and stalls selling freshly barbecued meat.
+Go early to enjoy the best St Lucia food, and stay late to join the most serious partygoers – the DJs really get going after 10pm, entertaining the crowds into the early hours.

 If you’re looking for a VIP experience while on holiday in St Lucia, book a once-in-a-lifetime helicopter tour.
 St Lucia Helicopters offers various flight routes that offer birds-eye views over the island’s most impressive sights, including Pigeon Island, Soufriere Volcano and hidden rivers and valleys.
 The company also offers transfers from Hewanorra International Airport.

 Caribbean food is some of the most vibrant in colour and flavour, but our favourite spot to eat like the locals do is at Jambe de Bois in Pigeon Island National Park.
-Named after the eponymous Norman pirate, this characterful restaurant is nestled on the waterfront and serves up delicious St Lucia food.
+Named after the eponymous Norman pirate, this characterful restaurant is nestled on the waterfront and serves up delicious St Lucian food.
 Typical dishes include curried lamb, callaloo soup and mouthwatering fish roti.
 Wash it down with a freshly-chilled Piton beer – in the heat of the Caribbean sun, it’ll be just what the doctor ordered.

-Ready for your slow-paced, rum-cocktail-filled, photographer’s dream of a holiday to St Lucia?
-Get yourself over to check out our St Lucia collection, speak to our concierge team if you have any questions, or read a little more about St Lucia in our blogs below!
+Ready for your relaxed, rum-cocktail-filled, photographer’s dream of a holiday to St Lucia?
+Check out our St Lucia villa holidays collection, and then speak to our concierge team to get the planning process underway.